 Given the global interest in finding a vaccine for Coronavirus, it would be easy to assume that other immunisation programmes for preventable childhood diseases here in the UK, would be achieving high uptake rates.
 Sadly, this is not always the case.

 SCW’s Improving Immunisations Uptake Team (IIU) is working to reduce regional and local variation in immunisation uptake and provides a wide range of support to practices in primary care, empowering them to increase their childhood immunisation uptake rates.

-The IIU team promote a whole practice approach; by facilitating multi professional meetings, reviewing practice wide processes and promoting evidenced based best practice in the delivery of the child immunisation programme.
+The IIU team promote a whole practice approach; by facilitating multi-professional meetings, reviewing practice-wide processes and promoting evidence-based best practice in the delivery of the child immunisation programme.
 This has assisted many practices to significantly increase and sustain their uptake rates.

 Due to the positive outcomes achieved, many practices are continuing to review their immunisation processes, with the majority embracing the potential to offer or continue with, adapted ways of working developed during the Coronavirus outbreak.

 The IIU team’s work with practices has encouraged them to explore how lessons learnt from improving childhood immunisation uptake rates, can be applied to improving uptake within primary care of other important public health initiatives, such as seasonal flu vaccination, screening programmes and health checks.
 The IIU team are also encouraging practice multi-disciplinary teams to work collaboratively across PCN’s in order to share and promote best practice and to identify and embrace new ways of working, such as making use of applications such as Microsoft Teams, to facilitate virtual meetings.